-Kenneth A. Kanter serves as Associate Dean and Director of the Rabbinical School for the Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio.
-In June of 2005, Rabbi Kanter concluded thirteen years as Founding Rabbi of Congregation Micah of Nashville, Tennessee.
-Born in Chicago, Illinois, Rabbi Kanter received his B.A. degree in Jewish and American History from Harvard University in 1974, his M.A.H.L. degree from Hebrew Union College in 1978, was ordained in 1980, and was awarded an honorary Doctor of Divinity from HUC-JIR in May, 2005.
+Rabbi Kenneth A. Kanter serves as Interfaith and Special Projects Coordinator at HUC-JIR/Cincinnati.
+He previously served as Associate Dean and Director of the Rabbinical Program at the Cincinnati campus.
+In 2005, Rabbi Kanter concluded 13 years as Founding Rabbi of Congregation Micah of Nashville, TN.
+Born in Chicago, IL, Rabbi Kanter received his B.A. in Jewish and American History from Harvard University in 1974, his M.A.H.L. from HUC-JIR in 1978, was ordained in 1980, and was awarded an honorary Doctor of Divinity from HUC-JIR in May, 2005.

 The Jews on Tin Pan Alley (Author)